Radon's theorem: Topological Radon theorem

-A topological generalization of Radon's theorem states that, if ƒ is any continuous function from a (d + 1)-dimensional simplex to d-dimensional space, then the simplex has two disjoint faces whose images under ƒ are not disjoint.
-Radon's theorem itself can be interpreted as the special case in which ƒ is the unique affine map that takes the vertices of the simplex to a given set of d + 2 points in d-dimensional space.
+An equivalent formulation of Radon's theorem is:If ƒ is any affine function from a (d + 1)-dimensional simplex Δd+1 to Rd, then there are two disjoint faces of Δd+1 whose images under ƒ intersect.They are equivalent because any affine function on a simplex is uniquely determined by the images of its vertices.
+Formally, let ƒ be an affine function from Δd+1 to Rd.
+Let $v_1,v_2,\dots,v_{d+2}$ be the vertices of Δd+1, and let $x_1,x_2,\dots,x_{d+2}$ be their images under ƒ.
+By the original formulation, the $x_1,x_2,\dots,x_{d+2}$ can be partitioned into two disjoint subsets, e.g. (xi)i in I and (xj)j in J, with overlapping convex hull.
+Because f is affine, the convex hull of (xi)i in I is the image of the face spanned by the vertices (vi)i in I, and similarly the convex hull of (xj)j in J is the image of the face spanned by the vertices (vj)j in j.
+These two faces are disjoint, and their images under f intersect - as claimed by the new formulation.

-More generally, if K is any (d + 1)-dimensional compact convex set, and ƒ is any continuous function from K to d-dimensional space, then there exists a linear function g such that some point where g achieves its maximum value and some other point where g achieves its minimum value are mapped by ƒ to the same point.
+The topological Radon theorem generalizes this formluation.
+It allows f to be any continuous function - not necessarily affine:If ƒ is any continuous function from a (d + 1)-dimensional simplex Δd+1 to Rd, then there are two disjoint faces of Δd+1 whose images under ƒ intersect.More generally, if K is any (d + 1)-dimensional compact convex set, and ƒ is any continuous function from K to d-dimensional space, then there exists a linear function g such that some point where g achieves its maximum value and some other point where g achieves its minimum value are mapped by ƒ to the same point.
 In the case where K is a simplex, the two simplex faces formed by the maximum and minimum points of g must then be two disjoint faces whose images have a nonempty intersection.
 This same general statement, when applied to a hypersphere instead of a simplex, gives the Borsuk–Ulam theorem, that ƒ must map two opposite points of the sphere to the same point.

+Proofs

+The topological Radon theorem was originally proved by Ervin Bajmóczy and Imre Bárány in the following way: